novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-95.md

 No, he surely started to have feelings for her.

-The problem was that [Structure Group] was not an easy place.
+The problem was that [Guseong Group] was not an easy place.

 What if the media, which keeps focusing on Lee Hyun-woo’s fame, notices that he often meets Kim Ah-young?